EcdysisFoundation/bugbox_open/README.md

 - To assign your new user account permissions, a superuser account is required to access the Django admin to assing permissions there.
 Therefore, its easiest to create a superuser account instead of a normal user account. `docker compose -f local.yml run --rm django python manage.py createsuperuser` and answer the questions presented in the console.

-- The app expects some permission groups for certain views.
-To create  these Django groups and assign the the proper permisions to them, use the following management command.
-Then a testing user can be configured in the Django adming to access the page being developed.
+- The app expects some permission groups for certain views and that at least one Organization exists.
+To create, these Django groups and assign the proper permisions to them, use the following management command, after creating your dev user.
+This command will also create a default, primary organization (see organization info above).
+It will then add your user account to this organization and provide some default entries for the organization.
+Finally, your testing user can be configured in the Django adming to access the page being developed if it for example needs access to a specific Django permission group (see premission requirements for the particular view function).

-`docker compose -f local.yml run --rm django python manage.py setup_app`
+`docker compose -f local.yml run --rm django python manage.py setup_app --username 'my_username'`